235u/proposals/EzparkTechnology/docs/competence.md

 - Has heard of upcoming technologies in the field
 - Knows about alternatives to popular and standard tools

-### Data Structures
+### Data structures

 - Understands basic database concepts, normalization, indices, transactions
+- Can do basic database administration, performance / index / query optimization, write advanced select queries
+- Understands how databases can be mirrored, replicated etc.
+- Knows basic sorting, searching and data structure traversal and retrieval algorithms
+- Is proficient in use of the ORM tools
+- Considers space and time tradeoffs of arrays, linked lists, dictionaries, priority queues etc.
 - Knows how hashtables can be implemented and how to handle collisions
-- Considers space and time tradeoffs of arrays, linked lists, dictionaries, priority queues etc.

-### Systems Programming
+### Systems programming

 - Understands the entire programming stack (compilers, linkers and interpreters; just-in-time compilation; static and dynamic linking; binary and assembly code; garbage collection, heap, stack, memory addressing; static / dynamic, weak / strong typing, type inference, lazy evaluation)
 - Vaguely remembers what assembly code is and how things work at the hardware level (CPU / memory / cache / interrupts / microcode)